 - mark progression in children’s conceptual understanding or changes in ideas by using different colour sticky notes in the book

-- wrap up the learning with a graphic organizer perhaps on the last page of the book for an easy visual representation of the learning topics, processes and interconnections.
+- wrap up the learning with a graphic organiser perhaps on the last page of the book, for an easy visual representation of the learning topics, processes, and interconnections

 - It creates a closer match between the child and the curriculum they are experiencing